-- The electrical installation and equipment deteriorating over time. - Damage to switches, sockets and other equipment. - Misuse of the installation and equipment. - Poor or lack of maintenance of the installation and equipment. - Vandalism.
+- The electrical installation and appliances deteriorating over time. - Damage to switches, sockets and appliances. - Misuse of the installation and appliances. - Poor or lack of maintenance of the installation. - Vandalism.

-1 Data supplied by the Department for Communities and Local Government, 15/02/2012.
+Data supplied by the Department for Communities and Local Government, 15/02/2012.